Previous Page Next Page

 The following types of information and referral (I&R) reports require a person list:

-• Matter Referred On when it is sent to another agency
+• Matter Referred On (when the I&R is sent to another agency).

-• Referred to HHSC when it is sent to the agency
+• Referred to HHSC (when the I&R is sent to the agency).

 For all other I&R types, a person list is optional.

 When an intake specialist creates a person list, he or she may document it in the Person section or the narrative in IMPACT.
-When documenting the information person list in the narrative, he or she follows these Narrative Instructions.
+The intake specialist follows the Narrative Instructions when documenting the person list in the narrative.

-Exception: For I&R CVS Caseworker Notification, the intake specialist must document the person list in the Person section.
+Exception: For I&R CVS Caseworker Notification, the intake specialist must copy the person list from the original intake.

 3210 Person Types: Principal or Collateral